SOP For Allowance For Doubtful Accounts

 A. If all hotel credit procedures and company policies have been followed and the account is deemed uncollectible, the account should be written off to the Allowance for Doubtful Accounts.

 B. If an account is transferred to City Ledger and is not billable, the Accounts Receivable Supervisor will make every effort possible to obtain a billing address.
-In a case where it becomes impossible to bill the account, it will be written off and charged to the bad debt expense of the department which was responsible.
-Examples of this would include walkouts, non- readable credit card imprints.
-CIA's, etc.
+In a case where it becomes impossible to bill the account, it will be written off and charged to the bad debt expense of the department that was responsible.
+Examples of this would include walkouts and non-readable credit card imprints.
+CIA’s, etc.

 Also, if a policy is violated and the account is billed but not collected, the account will be written off and charged to the bad debt expense of the responsible department.

-C. Accounts Receivable write-offs should be documented as to reason, including comments of appropriate department.
+C. Accounts Receivable write-offs should be documented as to the reason, including comments from the appropriate department.
 All write-offs and adjustments, including credit card rebates, must be approved by the department head.
 Controller, and General Manager.

 D. Accounts are to be written off when they are determined to be uncollectible, but in no case are they to be retained on the books beyond 180 days.